-During Ahmadinejad's presidency, Iran had particularly close relations with Venezuela and its president, Hugo Chavez, who died in office in March 2013.
-Neither Rouhani nor Chavez's successor, Nicolas Maduro, have expressed the enthusiasm for the relationship that Chavez and Ahmadinejad did.
 Even during the presidencies of Chavez and Ahmadinejad, the United States did not necessarily perceive a threat from the Iran-Venezuela relationship.
 In July 2012, President Obama stated that Iran-Venezuela ties have not had "a serious national security impact on the United States."
 Very few of the economic agreements announced were implemented.
 A direct air link was reportedly restarted by President Maduro in January 2015 in order to try to promote tourism between the two countries.
 Petroleos de Venezuela (PDVSA)-which operates the Citgo gasoline stations in the United States-has been supplying Iran with gasoline since 2009, in contravention of U.S. sanctions, and PDVSA was sanctioned under the Iran Sanctions Act in May 2011.
-The United States "de-listed" PDVSA as stipulated in the JCPOA, but it will be "relisted" in concert with the reimposition of U.S. sanctions on Iran in 2018.
+The United States "de-listed" PDVSA as stipulated in the JCPOA, but it was "re-listed" in concert with the reimposition of U.S. sanctions on Iran in 2018.